jcolag/entropy-arbitrage/2021-06-24-methuselah.md

 ## Blish Adaptation

 We find this adaptation in **Star Trek 5**.
-The biggest deviations that I can find is that "Mister Brack" is changed to "Mr. Nova," and Flint refers to [Jesus](https://en.wikipedia.org/wiki/Jesus) as one of the great minds he met, presumably as Lazarus.
+The biggest deviations that I can find is that "Mister Brack" is changed to "Mr. Nova," and Flint refers to {% wiki Jesus|Jesus|en %} as one of the great minds he met, presumably as Lazarus.

 ## Conclusions